 It’s common to leave between 15,000 and 60,000 sitting on the table in too many real estate transactions, and few people ever understand why.
 Unfortunately, they’re not even aware of it until the money is gone.
 It’s common to over-pay by 15,000 and think you’re getting a great deal because you talked the seller down, but maybe you’re still paying too much?
 On the seller’s side, you’re going to get low-ball offers frequently, so you have to be confident in your valuation.
 On the buyer’s side, you have to collect evidence to support your seller’s valuation.
 Buying or selling, a good CMA is the tool you need to come out on top.
 Put your Realtor to work!
-This is what you’re paying for, and it’s absolutely worth it.
+This is what you’re paying for.